 Corresponding Source for the Combined Work, excluding any source code for portions of the Combined Work that, considered in isolation, are based on the Application, and not on the Linked Version.

-The "Corresponding Application Code" for a Combined Work means the without being bound by section 3 of the GNU GPL.
+The "Corresponding Application Code" for a Combined Work means the

 1. Exception to Section 3 of the GNU GPL.